rolex135/sb_dba/README.md

 # SB DBA
 Default working version is for M1 Mac - Arm architecture, how to use in amd64 architecture is under.
 ### Description
-Playbooks that contain provision are only for setting up VM-s with Vagrant.
+Playbooks that contain "provision" are only for setting up VM-s with Vagrant.
 Playbooks that are in separate folder named playbooks are used in actual ansibleserver.
 There are 2 playbooks in playbooks folder - 1 for database server and 1 for application server.
 These are copied to ansibleserver while provision with vagrant.
 The desired file for this project gathered_data.csv is different when building from scratch.
 Because I used random generated data for dummy data.
 ## Automation task - M1 Mac - ARM architecture